SathyaV99/Autowatermark_Autoit_MacroGUIApp/README.md

-It takes about 40 seconds on an average to watermark, add footer text and split the pages, which makes this much more efficient.
+It takes about 40 seconds on an average to wmark, add footer text and split the pages, which makes this much more efficient.